Dhghomon/easy_rust/README.md

 There are many ways to make a `String`.
 Here are some:

-- `String::from("This is the string text");` This a method for String that takes text and creates a String.
+- `String::from("This is the string text");` This is a method for String that takes text and creates a String.
 - `"This is the string text".to_string()`.
 This is a method for &str that makes it a String.
 - The `format!` macro.
 This is like `println!` except it creates a String instead of printing.
 So you can do this: